m-guseva/m-guseva.github.io/_pages/about.md

 💪🏻 As an autodidact by nature I am never afraid to teach myself challenging new methods.

 👩🏻‍💻 My goal is to focus my analytical skills in the field of data science.
-I love working with Python, SQL, Matlab - Check out my personal and doctoral programming projects here.
+I love working with Python, SQL, Matlab - Check out my personal and doctoral programming projects [here](https://m-guseva.github.io/portfolio/).

-🖌 If I'm not working on some Python project, I'm spending my time creating art, check my work here.
+🖌 If I'm not working on some Python project, I'm spending my time creating [art](https://www.instagram.com/gajamuseva/)